David B. Adams, Ph.D., ABPP, FAACP

 Since 1985, Dr. Adams has directed Atlanta Medical Psychology, a solo, private practice for adult patients with anxiety, depressive, trauma, pain and sexual disorders.
-Dr. Adams is a Fellow of the Academy of Clinical Psychology, a Fellow of the Academy of Consultation Liaison Psychiatry, a Life Fellow of the American Psychological Association and a Diplomate of the Academy of Integrative Pain Management.
+Dr. Adams is a Fellow of the Academy of Clinical Psychology, a Life Fellow of the Academy of Consultation Liaison Psychiatry, and a Life Fellow of the American Psychological Association.
 He is an Distinguished Practitioner Emeritus of the National Academies of Practice in psychology.

 Atlanta Medical Psychology is located in Suite 251 of The Medical Quarters at 5555 Peachtree Dunwoody Rd, NE.
 Atlanta, GA 30242.
 (Phone: 404-252-6454; FAX: 404-851-9286.)
 The building is located at the corner of Peachtree-Dunwoody Road and Johnson Ferry Road.
 It is one-half mile from I-285 and Georgia 400.
 MARTA, Scottish Rite Children's, Northside and Emory St. Joseph's Hospitals are within walking distance.
 Pharmacy and cafe are located within The Medical Quarters.
 Please keep in mind that this is a solo practice, and you will be scheduled as appointment times become available.
 Your insurance carrier will be able to tell you if Dr. Adams is on their panel of approved providers.

 Dr. David B. Adams treats adults in the areas of: